davidallison12/loan_application_app/README.md

 - **Though Process:** Combining both the borrower information and financial request information in the same endpoint allows for the quick creation or lookup of new borrower data.
 Followed by immediate processing of loan applicaiton.
 In the future, we can potentially use the link between applications and borrowers to gain greater understanding in the how ouo customers used our product.

 ---
+## 🖥️ How to Use Live URL
+NOTE: Backend API can take up to 30 seconds to start up.
+To ensure quick operation go to https://loan-application-app.onrender.com before beginning.
+If you do not do this, the first submission on front-end will take up to 30 seconds to process

+1. Open the application in your browser at https://loan-application-app-rose.vercel.app

+2. Fill out the loan application form with all required fields.
+   Note: If you use a requested amount < $10,000 or > $50,000 application will be denied

+3. Submit the form.

+4. Results page displays (Based on scenarios listed in acceptance criteria):
+  - ✅ Approved: monthly payment, interest rate, approved amount, term.

+  - ❌ Denied: reason for denial.

+---